 Starting with the body, below are some things I would consider when evaluating how a hitter rotates:

-• How far does the body rotate?
+• How much does the body rotate?
 Is there a lot of pelvic/chest rotation, or does the swing require less?
-Does the chest close gaps of separation with the hips into contact?
+Does the chest close gaps of separation into contact?

 • Is there more of an external rotation bias or internal rotation bias?
 Hip flexion or hip extension?